libreForms/libreForms-flask/README.md

 ![example architecture](docs/source/libreForms_with_reverse_proxy.drawio.svg)

 ### Features
-- a form-building abstraction layer based on Python dictionaries
+- a form-building specification based on Python dictionaries
 - a flask web application (http://x.x.x.x:8000/) that will work well behind most standard reverse-proxies & ships with the following features:
     - plotly dashboards for data visualization
     - a document-oriented database to store form data